Our Blog

 “Around your neck” is the obvious answer, but we’re not so impish as to leave it at that.

-man removing plaid scarfThere are a ton of different ways to tie a scarf around your neck, and no one way is more appropriate or correct than another.
+man in a scarfThere are a ton of different ways to tie a scarf around your neck, and no one way is more appropriate or correct than another.
 Our preferred method of tying a scarf is as follows:

 1. Create a loop by grabbing each end of the scarf in one hand